Go to AAD Home

 Patches and spots sunburn easily

 Skin that’s lost pigment is more sensitive to sunlight, so it sunburns quickly.
-Sunburns can also trigger vitiligo, causing it to spread.
 That’s why sun protection is so important.

 Patches itch

-When vitiligo is actively spreading, patches may feel itchy.
+When vitiligo first appears or is actively spreading, patches may feel itchy.
 Otherwise, the spots and patches rarely cause discomfort.

 Hair turns white or gray

 Vitiligo can cause a person’s hair to lose its color.
-When vitiligo appears on the skin, the hair in that area can turn white, as shown in picture A. Vitiligo can also cause a person’s hair to turn prematurely gray, as shown in picture B.
+When vitiligo appears on the skin, hair in the area with vitiligo can turn white, as shown in picture A. Vitiligo can also cause a person’s hair to turn gray prematurely as shown in picture B.

 Eyelash, eyebrow, or section of hair on the scalp turns white